SamuelSchmidgall/Book-Repository/README.md

 - Logic and Language Models for Computer Science
 - Introduction to Algorithms (CHPTs from CS483)
 - Why Greatness Cannot be Planned (IP)
+- Maddox: Synthesis of Ethics and Law for Computing Professionals

 ### Biology/Neurosci
 - Gerstner: Neuronal Dynamics